pointfreeco/swift-sharing/Sources/Sharing/Documentation.docc/Extensions/Shared.md

 ## Overview

 Use shared state to allow for multiple parts of your application to hold onto the same piece of mutable data.
-For example, you can have two different obsevable models hold onto a collection of data that is also synchronized to the file system:
+For example, you can have two different observable models hold onto a collection of data that is also synchronized to the file system:

 ```swift